tanakakentarotanaka/looker-viz-library/advanced_cross_filtering/README.md

 > **Demo Video:** [Watch on YouTube](https://www.youtube.com/watch?v=yk9xEDG_5Lw)

-## Overview
-This component allows you to filter dashboard data interactively via a visualization tile.
-Unlike standard filters, it supports immediate updates and rich styling.

 *Note: Parts of this code were generated using Gemini.
 As a custom visualization, this is not officially supported by Looker/Google.
 Please use at your own risk.*

 ## Key Features (Pros)